 * Anticipate and prepare for challenges by continually assessing and prioritizing programs, services, community needs and,

 * Seek the resources required to function effectively.

 -Continually evaluate and update our hands-on training program.

 -Provide the necessary counseling and support services so that students have the best possible chance for success.

 -Provide modern facilities and training equipment.

--Select instructors who are qualified and have experience in teaching CNA (Certified Nursing Assistant), PCT (Patient Care Technician), EKG/Phlebotomy and Pharmacy Technician.
+-Select instructors who are qualified and have experience in teaching CNA (Certified Nursing Assistant), PCT (Patient Care Technician), and EKG/Phlebotomy.

 -Promote self-discipline and motivation so that students may enjoy success in the job and in society.